matyalatte/cpplint-cpp/docs/README.md

 Here is an analysis of the performance differences between `cpplint-cpp` and `cpplint.py` against two repositories:
 [`googletest`](https://github.com/google/googletest) and `cpplint-cpp`.
-Measurements were taken on an Ubuntu runner with [`benchmark.yml`](../.github/workflows/benchmark.yml).
+Measurements were taken on an Ubuntu runner with [some scripts](BENCHMARK.md).

 ### Execution time